alexoah/github-pages/index.md

 # I for Improvement

 Thank you for visiting.
-I'll leave this short quote here until I know what to update.
+I'll leave these short quotes here until I know what to update.

 Improvement begins with I.
 ~ Arnold H. Glasow